nimblance/dvspharmaceuticalscom/replit.md

 - **Single-page application** with smooth scroll navigation
 - **Sections**:
   1. Hero - Full-screen introduction with company value proposition
-  2. About Us - Company overview, pandemic vaccine expertise, and company statement "We say what we think, we do what we say"
+  2. About Us (Who We Are) - Pharmaceutical specialized strategy company overview, pandemic vaccine expertise (COVID-19, influenza, 40+ governments), and company statement "We say what we think, we do what we say"
   3. What We Do - Comprehensive elaboration of two core partnership models (Market Expansion & Portfolio Development) across all product categories
   4. Collaborations - Showcase of 8 strategic partnerships (Vaccines and Biologicals/Pharma)
-  5. Leadership Team - 4 partners with detailed bios and professional photos
+  5. Team - Combined section with Leadership Team (4 partners) and integrated Advisory Board (visually separated but part of same section)
-  6. Advisory Board - Senior business advisors with detailed bios
-  7. Contact - Professional contact form with React Query mutations and polished UX
+  6. Contact - Professional contact form with React Query mutations and polished UX
-  8. Footer - Quick links and company information
+  7. Footer - Quick links and company information

 ### Design System
 - **Primary Color**: Navy blue (hsl(210, 85%, 35%)) - matching DVS logo